 Got water, mint, a cucumber, and a lemon?
 Then you’re set to whip up this easy breezy, skin-hydrating “detox” water.
 In general, drinking water helps fight acne because hydration is critical for your skin’s natural detoxification — aka, sweat!
 Infusing your H2O also helps you get those 8+ glasses a day.

 Put all the ingredients in a mason jar or pitcher, stir, infuse in the fridge for a few hours, and enjoy.

 Once again, hydration is *clutch* for healthy skin.
 By drinking a mug of hot “detox” water, you’re also increasing the chances of a little steam spa action.

-This little recipe is deceptively simple: just a couple spoonfuls of honey and a slice of lemon in a cup of hot water.
+This recipe is deceptively simple: just a couple spoonfuls of honey and a slice of lemon in a cup of hot water.

 The steaming elixir won’t work miracles, but it *will* hydrate you, promote good digestion and natural detoxification (thanks, lemon!).

 Detox water can get a little boring.
 Meet its creamier cousin, the detox smoothie.

 Let’s put aside the whole “detox” terminology for a hot sec and ask what you really want.
 To feel good, right?
 Strong and de-puffed and healthy.
 Maybe with a side of glowing skin.

 This smoothie is brimming with vitamins and micronutrients because it’s full of fresh, whole foods.
 Nix the junky additives and food colorings and enjoy this “detox” smoothie that supports your body’s natural detoxification processes.

 10. Detox green smoothie with chia seeds